carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 * The textual format is not backwards compatible.
 We don't change it too often, but there are no specific promises.

+* Additions and changes to the IR should be reflected in ``test/Bitcode/compatibility.ll``.

 * The bitcode format produced by a X.Y release will be readable by all following X.Z releases and the (X+1).0 release.
+To help ensure this, an X.Y version of ``test/Bitcode/compatibility.ll`` should be assembled and committed after each release.

 * Newer releases can ignore features from older releases, but they cannot miscompile them.
 For example, if nsw is ever replaced with something else,